 The first step to treating knee pain is finding the cause.
 Injury to the meniscus can often be spotted when a doctor performs a small series of tests to diagnose it.
 This may include watching the patient walk, bending the knee, and finding where the pain is located.

 Doctors may order an MRI or other imaging techniques such as X-Rays or CT Scans.
-The images produced can give doctors a clear idea of what is causing knee pain, which can come from most of the different structures in the knee.
-MRI is a common technology used to diagnose meniscus injury because it takes an image of the soft tissue, which includes cartilage.
+The images produced can give doctors a clear idea of what is causing knee pain and from where.
+An MRI is a common technology used to diagnose a meniscus injury because it takes an image of the soft tissue, which includes cartilage.

 Once the diagnosis is certain, doctors can begin to devise a treatment plan that is specific to the patient’s individual needs.
-Meniscus injury can vary in severity, some tears are minor and cause very few symptoms, while others can be more severe and may require surgery.
+A meniscus injury can vary in severity, some tears are minor and cause very few symptoms, while others can be more severe and may require surgery.

 Treating a meniscus injury generally includes a few important steps before surgery is considered:

 - Pain Management: many patients take over-the-counter drugs to relieve pain, such as Ibuprofen or Naproxen.
 Relieving pain can make it easier to perform daily activities that would otherwise be too difficult.